bmcgaughey1/DroneLidarCode/MiniReports/HeightDBH.md

 heights should give us a prediction model useful for the entire T3 study area.
 The Hanus et al. equations were fit to SMC data from British Columbia, western Washington, and northwestern Oregon.
-While all of these data are from the general region, it is well know that conditions on the Olympic Peninsula are different from “typical” westside forest conditions.
+While all of these data are from the general region, it is well known that conditions on the Olympic Peninsula are different from “typical” westside forest conditions.
 The FVS equations were fit using thousands of tree measurements from FIA.
 The pacific coast variant includes multiple